Log in

 • The second option is to be invoiced by selecting the "Offline" option instead of a credit card type.
 You can then pay at the meeting.
 However, if you do not cancel by the meeting cancellation date, then you will be expected to pay the invoice.

-• Event caterers require us to pay for ordered event meals even if you do not show up.
+• Event caterers require us to pay for orders even if you do not show up.
 Thus, not paying for a registered event comes out of all members' dues payments.

-• The cancellation deadline is typically four days before the scheduled event, but varies.
+• The cancellation deadline is four days before the scheduled event, when event registration closes.

-• With a cancellation, credit card payments will be credited to a member's account for a future event.
+• With a cancellation before event registration closes, credit card payments can be credited to a member's account for a future event.
 If you would like a refund, please email us and we will provide a credit card refund.
+After event registration closes, your food has been ordered and we are obligated to pay our venue.
+Thus, after event registration closes, we do not offer a refund or credit.

-• Please contact us with event payment issues.
+• Please contact us with event registration payment issues.

 Upcoming events